 You know yourself better than anyone else.
-Even when you are not feeling your best, you can make decisions about what you might need.

-Almost every place where you can get help will have a document that tells you what your rights are and how you can speak up to get what you need.
+Even when you are not feeling your best, you can make decisions about what you might need. your rights are and how you can speak up to get what you need.
 You must have your rights explained to you in a way that you can understand and be able to speak with the person who can help advocate for your needs when you do not feel they are being met.
-Most places call this person a Client Rights
+Most places call this person a Client Rights Officer.

-Officer.
 The client rights officer can also help you write down your concerns and ask someone to look at them - this is called a grievance.

-If you do not get a copy of your rights from your mental health provider, you have a right to ask for a copy and read it so you understand how to speak up for yourself.
-If you have questions about your rights, you have the right to ask the client rights officer or your provider to explain them to you.
+If you do not get a copy of your rights from your mental health provider, you should ask for a copy and read it so you understand how to speak up for yourself.
+If you have questions about your rights, you should ask the client rights officer or your provider to explain them to you.
 The rights documents should also tell you what you can do if you made a grievance about a problem and you did not get the answer you wanted.

-How can I find support?
+How Can I Find Support?